npkane75/mongoose-vampires-hw/README.md

 1. Fork and clone this repo, which includes:

-  - A folder for your `vampire_app`.

-  - A file for writing your app called `app.js`.
+  - A file for writing your app called `server.js`.
 You will write your code in here (even for the database).

   - Don't forget to install dependencies: `npm i`